 You’re not alone.

 But in the online world, emails are a form of currency.
-And, as the first transaction most will have with your business, emails matter as much as sales.
+And, as the first transaction most will have with your business your email welcome series matters as much as your sales.

 Find that hard to believe?